socheatsok78/cloud-images/rhel/README.md

 Everywhere enterprise IT is headed, Red Hat® Enterprise Linux® is there.
 From the public cloud to the edge, it evolves to bring flexibility and reliability to new frontiers.

+> [!IMPORTANT]
+> Please note that this guide is for educational purposes only.
+It is not intended for production use.
+For production environments, please refer to the official Red Hat documentation.

 ## RHEL Cloud Images

 To obtain the latest RHEL Cloud Images, you need the following: